bloodball/Scavenging/!!READ BEFORE ANYTHING!!.md

   I've made created this to allow recognition for other scripters who I appreciate their contribution to this community and hopefully allowing them to be recognized through me and highlighting the good scripters we still have in our community.

 Section 3, How can I be featured here?:
-  The majority of these (Finishing writing later)
+  The majority of these will be found and added by me.
+If you want to be featured you can message me.